commaai/comma10k/README.md

  3 - #808060 - undrivable
  4 - #00ff66 - movable (vehicles and people/animals)
- 5 - #cc00ff - my car (and anything inside it, including wires, mounts, etc. No reflections)
+ 5 - #cc00ff - my car (and anything inside it, including wires, mounts, etc. No reflections) 6 - #00ccff - movable in my car (people inside the car, imgsd only)
 </pre>

 ## How can I help?